arturogh/the-people-know/README.md

-# the-people-know
+# The People Know Tumblr Theme
-Tumblr theme for The People Know
+A Tumblr theme for The People Know, a blog for recommending the best places to go to.